 - 2 jars (4-1/2 ounces each) sliced mushrooms, drained

 - Prepare rice according to package directions.
-Meanwhile, in a large skillet, cook chicken in 3 tablespoons butter for 6-8 minutes on each side or until browned and a meat thermometer reads 170°.
+Meanwhile, in a large skillet, cook chicken in 3 tablespoons butter for 6-8 minutes on each side or until browned and a thermometer reads 170°.
 Remove chicken and keep warm.

 - Add remaining butter to pan drippings; saute red pepper until tender.
 Stir in mushrooms; heat through.
 Add to rice.
 Serve four chicken breasts with half of the rice mixture.